httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Endpoints might select all, some, or none of the values for checksum comparison and, based on the intersection of those results, conditionally pass or fail digest validation.

+This consideration applies differently to `Representation-Digest` because duplicate Dictionary key handling is dealt with in accordance with
+{{Section 4.2.2 of STRUCTURED-FIELDS}}.

 ## Resource exhaustion

-Digest fields validation consumes computational resources.
+Integrity fields validation consumes computational resources.
 In order to avoid resource exhaustion, implementations can restrict validation of the algorithm types, number of validations, or the size of content.